PLUDIX MICROWAVE DISDROMETER

 This device is the result of Nubila’s many years of experience in the field of rain monitoring

-The instrument measures the size of the hydrometeors falling in a well defined volume (about 3 m high and 1 m wide) above it.
+The instrument measures size distribution of the hydrometeors falling in a above it, different for each size.

 Pludix has a power consumption only about 16 W.